Bison STEM Scholars

 - Must be a high-achiever with a strong academic record

-- Committed to the pursuit of a PhD or MD/PhD in a STEM-related discipline and to increasing diversity in STEM-related fields
+- Committed to the pursuit of a PhD or combined MD/PhD in a STEM-related discipline and to increasing diversity in STEM-related fields

 - Focused on working in teams